-Objective or Student Learning Outcome Examples:
+- Student Learning Outcome Examples:

-- Syllabi for courses taught at the 400 level, which are also offered for graduate credit at the 500 level, will identify goals, SLOs, and other course requirements for both undergraduate and graduate students.
+- Syllabi for courses taught at the 400 level, which are also offered for graduate credit at the 500 level, will identify SLOs and other course requirements for both undergraduate and graduate students.
 SACSCOC Standard 9.6 requires that courses that allow both undergraduate and graduate enrollment ensure that there is a clear distinction between the requirements of undergraduate students and graduate students; requirements for graduate level credit should include content/assignments more advanced than that expected of undergraduate students.

 - Methods of evaluation or grading requirements